-Seizing on The Playwrights Realm’s core value of reflecting the full spectrum of humanity, The Radical Parent-Inclusion Project (RPI) aims to confront the challenges of working parents in the performing arts by applying best practices of support within every facet of our Off-Broadway production of Mothers.
-The production will tackle various obstacles in order to create a collective support structure, including:
+Seizing on The Playwrights Realm’s core value of reflecting the full spectrum of humanity, The Radical Parent-Inclusion Project (RPI) aimed to confront the challenges of working parents in the performing arts by applying best practices of support within every facet of our Off-Broadway production of Mothers.
+The production tackled various obstacles in order to create a collective support structure, including:

 ● Overwhelming financial and logistical burden of childcare over the course of auditions, rehearsals, and performances.

 ● Adherence to six-day work weeks that restrict contributors’ work-life balance while on contract.

 ● Lack of employer transparency on caregiver policies or available provisions for parent needs within a professional context.